oracle-quickstart/oci-hpc-runbook-starccm/README.md

     -	36 cores per node
     -	384 GB memory per node

-# Upload LSDYNA binaries to Object Storage
+# Upload StarCCM+ binaries to Object Storage
 1. Log In

 You can start by logging in the Oracle Cloud console.
 If this is the first time, instructions to do so are available [here](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/signingin.htm).